pantheon-systems/documentation/source/content/guides/sftp/01-introduction.md

 anchorid: sftp
 ---

+Pantheon provides two development modes: [Git mode](/guides/git) and SFTP mode.
 SFTP mode allows you to develop directly on Pantheon.
-This is an advantage in cases in which working with Git is not the best option for you or your team.
+This is an advantage in cases in which working with Git and/or local development is not the best option for you or your team.
 SFTP mode is especially useful when:

-- local development is not the optimal solution for your setup
 - a remote collaborator (or client) needs to see changes immediately
 - a platform-specific problem requires debugging